-Blueberry Crumb Cake is one of my favorite afternoon treats.
-Rich and buttery with a thick crumb topping, this coffee cake is the perfect accompaniment to an afternoon cup of tea.
-Quick and easy, this blueberry crumb cake recipe is great for every level of baker, even beginners.
+Blueberry crumb cake is one of my favorite afternoon treats.
+Rich and buttery with a thick crumb topping, this buttery cake is the perfect accompaniment to an afternoon cup of tea.
+Like my blueberry muffins, this easy blueberry crumb cake recipe is great for every level of baker, even beginners.

 Blueberry Crumb Cake

-I’ve given this recipe a permanent home now, which makes me quite pleased because this cake happens to be one of my very favorite things in all the world.
 In my humble opinion, coffee cakes or crumb cakes are absolutely one of the recipes that should be in everyone’s back pocket.
-A good crumb cake is a crowd pleaser.
-Have you ever met someone that didn’t like crumb cake?
-Neither have I.
+A good blueberry crumb cake is almost always a crowd pleaser.

-This cake has a Very Generous crumb topping, which is mandatory in my book.
+This one is topped with a very generous crumb topping, which is mandatory in my book.
 The cake itself is surprisingly light, but sturdy enough to support a hefty amount of fresh blueberries.
 Get them while they are in season, because those plump little blueberries are best in the summer months!

 Are crumb cake and coffee cake the same thing?

 This is the question, isn’t it?
 We could just call it coffee crumb cake to solve the issue.
 I think this is rather like frosting vs icing.
-For me, a crumb cake has a thick layer of buttery crumb topping, while a coffee cake may or may not have a crumb topping.
+For me, a crumb cake always has a thick layer of buttery crumb topping, while a coffee cake may or may not.

 How to make crumb cake: